 Many of the images I make in class are used to illustrate ideas quickly and simply.
-For example, the word courting was in an article about one company courting another for a possible merger.
-I made a clear analogy of one company trying to woo the other with a simple sketch of a prince counting a princess.
+For example, the word “courting” appeared in an article about once company courting another for a possible merger.
+I made a clear analogy of one company trying to woo the other with a simple sketch of a prince courting a princess.
 The students had a laugh and I used royal characters to reinforce the formality of the word.
 It’s silly, but it works.

-You can always reach me with ideas and feedback at: email@example.com
+You can always read me with ideas and feedback at: firstname.lastname@example.org

 When practicing letters, look out for strange fonts.
 Young learners only need lines and circles to make clear letters but if the lines and circles don’t line up uniformly, kids can get confused.
 The “Primer Print” font is generally good but drops the ball when it comes to the letter A as it doesn’t actually line up with the middle guide lines.

 In some cultures it’s difficult for students to make a real complaint.
 Role playing with some of these situations might make that not only easier, but a lot of fun too.

 But gross.
 So gross.

 Cooking is actually one of the many many things I’m trying to learn.
 I’m a bit of a healthy nut but have never really gotten my diet under control.
 There are too many amazing things to eat . . .
 I’m hungry right now.

 To be really clear, I do NOT like motivating quotes.
 There was a time I did though.
 They helped get me fired up.
 But motivation is fleeting, it disappears as soon as that cool song ends.
 What counts is discipline.
 And discipline, equals freedom.